Robert Scrivener (1812-1878)

 Robert Scrivener, the architect who changed the face of Hanley, was born in Ipswich on March 29th, 1812.

 In the late 1840s or early 1850s, Robert and his wife, Elizabeth, came to live in The Potteries.
 He established a practice in Shelton and quickly became one of North Staffordshire’s leading architects.

 Robert and Elizabeth had eight children – four boys and four girls.

 The Scriveners were members of the Methodist New Connexion.
 They worshipped at Bethesda Church in Hanley, where Robert was a Sunday school teacher.
 He played a major role in church affairs and was made a trustee of Bethesda Girls’ School.
 In 1856, he designed a new pulpit and a communion rail for the church.

 Robert designed the new Mechanics Institution* in Pall Mall whose foundation stone was laid by the mayor, William Brownfield, on October 28th, 1859.

-When pottery manufacturer John Ridgway died in December 1860, the Methodist New Connection in The Potteries lost its most generous benefactor.
+When pottery manufacturer John Ridgway died in December 1860, the Methodist New Connexion in The Potteries lost its most generous benefactor.
 John who owned Cauldon Place Pottery in Shelton worshipped at Bethesda Church.
 He built a chapel for his employees and gave money to help build churches in Tunstall, Burslem and Fenton.

 A radical local politician with progressive views, John refused a knighthood.
 He became Hanley’s first mayor when it was made a borough in 1857.